Yen struggles; data cheers sterling

 SYDNEY The yen languished at four-month lows versus the dollar on Friday, on track for a second week of losses as markets geared up for the Bank of Japan to ease policy next week, while a rebound in UK growth helped shore up sterling.

-Commodity currencies also came under pressure after lackluster results from Apple (AAPL.O) hit risk sentiment, but they have since regained their composure.
+Commodity currencies also came under pressure after lacklustre results from Apple hit risk sentiment, but they have since regained their composure.

 The dollar rose to 80.38 yen, bringing into view the June peak of 80.63.
 A break there would take it back to highs not seen since April.
 It is up more than 1 percent so far this week, adding to last week's 1.1 percent gain.